dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 @michaelcfanning explains that this exemption was made for the sake of the `Environment.SpecialFolders` enumeration.

 At present, the Roslyn analyzer for CA1034 follows the FxCop implementation.
 Do we want to change it (and the documentation) to prohibit nested public enums?

+### Conclusion

+Yes, this is a good change.
+The .NET team would mark `Environment.SpecialFolders` to suppress this warning.
+That has the advantage of making it clear that this wasn't a good design choice, and will discourage others from emulating it.